This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SameSilkySmoothTaste #CollectiveBias

 - 2 cans chickpeas, drained and rinsed

-- In a large pan, sauté onions, mushrooms, and bell peppers in olive oil over medium heat for 5-8 minutes.
-Season with salt to taste.
+- In a large pan, sauté onions, peppers, and mushrooms in olive oil over medium heat for 5-8 minutes.
+Add the garlic, curry powder, red curry paste, salt, and pepper.
+Cook for 1 minute to let the flavors meld.

-- Reduce the heat to medium-low, and stir in the cashew milk.
-Let cook for 5-10 minutes to let flavors meld.
+- Stir in the cashew or coconut milk.
+Cook for 5-10 minutes to let the flavors meld.

-- Serve immediately over yellow rice and garnish with cilantro.
+- Serve over yellow rice and garnish with cilantro and a squeeze of fresh lime juice.

-If you make this red curry chickpeas and vegetables dish for dinner and post a picture on Instagram, please tag me using the hashtag #StaceyHomemaker so I can see your delicious creation!
+If you make this red curry chickpeas and vegetable dish for dinner and post a picture on Instagram, please tag me using the hashtag #StaceyHomemaker so I can see your delicious creation!

 NEVER MISS A STACEY HOMEMAKER CREATION!